lukechn99/github-quickstart/4211/the_internet.md

 Typically a swtich will have incoming connections and outgoing connections.
 Some of these connections will go to clients and other will go to other switches.
 In packet switching, the entire packet has to arrive at a node before passing forward.

-### Calculations on Circuit SWitching and Packet Switching
+### Calculations on Circuit Switching and Packet Switching
 ask in office hours

 ### Frequency division multiplexing